 Afghanistan culture, aka Pashtun culture.
 Pashtun culture is at least 2,000 years old.
 It "has little outside influence, and, over the ages, has retained a great degree of purity." [ref], [ref].
 They hunt with slingshots, live in mud houses [ref], etc. There are villages in Afghanistan today that are not that much different from a village from 1,000 years ago.

 Australian Aboriginal culture.
-As described in the video, this culture basically mastered fire, and little else.
-This culture might be 50,000 or more years old [ref]
+As described in the following video, this culture basically mastered fire, and little else.
+This culture might be 50,000 or more years old [ref]:

 The strange thing, from a modern perspective, is the fact that innovation stopped in all of these cultures, and then the people continued in a stable configuration for centuries.
 I lived on a farm in Zebulon, North Carolina for a number of years, and on this farm I could find stone arrowheads that are 10,000 years old.
 The humans who created these arrowheads developed stone arrowhead technology, and then they used this same technology for thousands of years.
 After stone arrowheads were developed, nothing changed.
 Native American cultures, for example, never thought to themselves to develop guns, or lasers, or domesticated animals on farms, or glass windows for teepees, or refrigerators, or central air conditioning, or antibiotics.
 They arrived at a certain point where things were "good enough" to survive at some level of comfort and repeatability and, apparently, innovation simply stopped.